nicc777/verba-cratis/scratch/plugins_concept.md

 However, we should not forget that infrastructure development and application development may sometimes follow separate paths, while at other times be very closely tied together.

-## When Infrastructure and application development develop on separate stream
+## When Infrastructure and Application development develop on separate stream

 These are situations where a team of infrastructure engineers maintains servers and services supporting the hosting of an application, where there may be very limited or almost no dependency of the application development and the infrastructure development and maintenance.